Seagate/cortx/Troubleshooting.md

 1. Failed to fetch update status.
   a.
 Refresh CMP UI after 30 secs.
 2. Failed to upload software bundle file.
   a.
-File format is incorrect.
-Please upload .iso file only.
+File format is incorrect, please upload .iso file only.
   b.
-File size is too large.
-Max file allowed is 2 GB.
+File size is too large, maximum file size allowed is 2 GB.
 3. Failed to update the software.
   a.
 Failure reason as per return by provisioner component.
 Please check the csm_agent and provisioner logs.